Douglas Hagerman

-Douglas M. Hagerman is Senior Vice President, General Counsel, and Secretary of Rockwell Automation, a company based in Milwaukee, Wisconsin.
+Douglas M. Hagerman is Senior Vice President, General Counsel, and Secretary of Rockwell Automation, a company based in Milwaukee, Wisconsin, United States.
 He is responsible for ensuring that the legal team provides substantial advice on legal solutions towards business objectives.
 Hagerman was previously employed as a litigation partner for Foley and Lardner and also as a co-shair of the Securities Litigation, Enforcement & Regulation Practice Group.

 Organizations

 Hagerman is a member of the Council of Chief Legal Officers and the Society of Corporate Secretaries & Governance Professionals.
 He is the director of the National Association of Manufacturers and in 2011 was elected chairman of the board for Milwaukee Symphony Orchestra.

 Personal

 Hagerman obtained his degree in economics and accounting from Drake University and is a certified accountant.
 He later earned his law degree from Harvard Law School.